yugr/rust-slides/materials/materials.md

 # Manual optimizations

 - Aliasing in Rust: https://www.reddit.com/r/rust/comments/1ery9dy/aliasing_in_rust/
-- Rust’s iterators are inefficient, and here’s what we can do about it: https://medium.com/@veedrac/rust-is-slow-and-i-am-the-cure-32facc0fdcb
 - (!)
 Nethercote's posts: https://blog.mozilla.org/nnethercote/category/rust/
   * Nethercote is top industry expert, need to pay close attention to his posts
 - (!)
 Moar Nethercote's posts: https://nnethercote.github.io/